 The water jet is gentle so it wouldn’t suit users more used to powerful jets for cleaning their teeth

-Traditional or Automated Dental Care?
+Traditional vs Automated Dental Care

-It’s sometimes recommended to use both, for example using a dental floss followed by good irrigation with a waterpik, has much better results than using either one of them alone.
+It’s sometimes recommended to use both.
+For example using a dental floss followed by good irrigation with a waterpik, has much better results than using either one of them alone.

 Circumstance can also dictate modifications in our daily routines.
-While we might opt for using an electric toothbrush, being away on a trip without our trusted device shouldn’t derail our system completely, a simple toothbrush will do just as well.
+While we might opt for using an electric toothbrush, being away on a trip without our trusted device shouldn’t derail our system completely.
+A simple toothbrush will do just as well.

 We’ve used regular toothbrushes for ages, so why should we try the automated variety?
-Let’s see.